 The programme is led by Vicente Guallart and Michael Salka.
 Vicente is the former chief architect of the city of Barcelona, one of the world’s leading cities for architecture.
 Barcelona is constantly developing a signature design and the construction of its advanced buildings and environments is recognised worldwide.
 Michael is an alumnus of the premier edition of the MAEBB01 and a Gates Cambridge PhD researcher investigating natural material value chains for the built environment.

 Immersive Education: This Master offers a unique immersive education experience at Valldaura Labs.
 Sleeping, eating, socialising, studying, prototyping, designing, and building all happens at this unique location.

-Learning by Doing: Students learn based on their own experience and through hands-on building full-scale prototypes.
+Learning by Doing: Students learn based on their own experience and through hands-on building a full-scale structure.
 This Master is fundamentally hands-on with an emphasis on professional expertise.
-Every year of the Master programme will build a 1:1 building prototype.
+Every year of the Master programme will build a 1:1 building.

 Multidisciplinary Education: Students will have access to courses and workshops from all disciplines around buildings.

 Connected Education: Students collaborate with other academic design centres and institutions that are developing similar projects.